davidkwlam/distributed-key-value-store/README.md

 # Distributed Key-Value Store

-A distributed key-value store that implements quorum-based and read-repair replication.
+A distributed key-value store that implements quorum-based replication and read-repair.